Sterniii3/drugdevelopR/R/prior_imbi/help2.md

 #### Additional Information
-Optimal planning when assuming a prior distribution for the treatment effect can be done withe the help of the following R packages for programs
+Optimal planning when assuming a prior distribution for the treatment effect can be done withe the help of the R package drugdevelopR (available at: https://github.com/Sterniii3/drugdevelopR).
-* in the basic setting